longturn/freeciv21/docs/Contributing/macos.rst

 Setting up macOS for Development
 ********************************

-Freeciv21 compiles and runs on Apple |reg| macOS Sonoma (v14) or higher.
+Freeciv21 compiles and runs on Apple\ |reg| macOS Sonoma (v14) or higher.
 The following steps can be used to setup your mac to compile and run Freeciv21.

-Start by getting Freeciv21 from :ref:`GitHub <dev-env-github>`.

 Homebrew
 ========

 Homebrew is a package manager for macOS and allows us to download and install some libraries and tools we need.
-Let us start with getting it installed and setting some environment variables.
+Let us start with getting it installed and setting an environment variable.

 .. code-block:: sh